 Last year’s MVP candidate Anita Brown is gone but replaced by Delany Junkermeir while Ginka Palusna is back and Carly Boag should be back before midway through the season following her knee reconstruction.

-The Redbacks finished the regular season in second spot last year before losing in three games of the semi finals to the Magic and they too have a new coach with long-time Willetton assistant Craig Allen taking over from Charles Nix.
+The Redbacks finished the regular season in second spot last year before losing in the semi finals to the Magic and they too have a new coach with long-time Willetton assistant Craig Allen taking over from Charles Nix.

 They have lost some significant weapons too in the form Kayla Steindl, Makailah Dyer, Mikayla Pirini and Bianca Donovan.
 But the additions of Lauren Mansfield and Rosie Deegan should ensure Allen has a competitive group to start his head coaching career with.